 Erik O. Eriksen's Blog

-Erik Oddvar Eriksen is Director of ARENA and Professor of Political Science.
+Erik Oddvar Eriksen is Professor of Political Science at ARENA.

 His main research fields are political theory, public policy, European integration and the preconditions for post-national democracy.